As the COVID-19 pandemic continues to spread across the country, many K-12 schools and colleges and universities are holding classes entirely online.

-Quickly transitioning weeks worth of lesson plans to fit an online format is a challenge for everyone, including journalism educators.
+Transitioning lesson plans, revising entire course structures, and restructuring newsroom operations to work in an online-only format is a massive challenge for journalism educators.
 To help, Student Press Law Center has collected some of our best online resources for teachers and advisers.

 Related: More coronavirus resources from SPLC

 Have an SPLC expert teach a lesson

 Invite an SPLC expert to speak to your class or newsroom via Zoom video conference.
 Speakers will join you for up to 40 minutes (including Q & A) and can present on one of the following selected topics:

 To schedule a speaker, please fill out the Student Press Law Center Virtual Speakers Bureau request form, give us a few scheduling options, and please provide at least 10 business days’ advance notice.
 Slots are set to eastern time.